guleyc/guley-com-au/_posts/2024-11-11-a-mining-engineers-guide-to-underground-mine-ventilation.md

 Walls built to separate intake airways from return airways to prevent short-circuiting.

 * **Construction:** Concrete blocks, masonry, or monolithic pumped cement.
 * **Field Note:** Leaking stoppings are the #1 cause of low volumetric efficiency.
-If air leaks through a stopping, you are paying electricity to recirculate air that never reaches the face [cite: 1317-1318].
+If air leaks through a stopping, you are paying electricity to recirculate air that never reaches the face.

 #### B. Ventilation Doors & Airlocks

 Used where men or machinery must travel between intake and return.

 * **Airlock:** Two doors in series. **Rule #1:** Never open both doors at the same time.
 This creates a direct short circuit, potentially stalling the main fan or reversing airflow in other parts of the mine.
-* **Pressure Direction:** Doors should always open *towards* the higher pressure so that the air pressure helps keep them sealed [cite: 1326-1327].
+* **Pressure Direction:** Doors should always open *towards* the higher pressure so that the air pressure helps keep them sealed.

 #### C. Regulators

-An artificial restriction (usually a sliding door in a stopping) used to reduce flow in a low-resistance branch (e.g., a split close to the shaft bottom) to force air to higher-resistance branches deeper in the mine [cite: 1329-1330].
+An artificial restriction (usually a sliding door in a stopping) used to reduce flow in a low-resistance branch (e.g., a split close to the shaft bottom) to force air to higher-resistance branches deeper in the mine.

 #### D. Air Crossings (Overcasts/Undercasts)

 Structures that allow intake and return airways to cross each other without mixing.

 * **Construction:** Steel ducts or concrete bridges.
 * **Risk:** A leakage here reinjects exhaust gas directly into the fresh air stream.
-They must be robust and well-sealed [cite: 1333-1335].
+They must be robust and well-sealed.

 ### 5.2.
 Emergency Sealing Strategies